DANS-KNAW/dataverse/doc/sphinx-guides/source/api/native-api.rst

 If this is the first version of the dataset, its version number will be set to ``1.0``.
 Otherwise, the new dataset version number is determined by the most recent version number and the ``type`` parameter.
 Passing ``type=minor`` increases the minor version number (2.3 is updated to 2.4).
 Passing ``type=major`` increases the major version number (2.3 is updated to 3.0).
 (Superusers can pass ``type=updatecurrent`` to update metadata without changing the version number.)

+This call also supports an optional boolean query parameter: ``assureIsIndexed``.
+If true, the call will fail with a 409 ("CONFLICT") response if the dataset is awaiting re-indexing.
+If indexing occurs during publishing it could cause the publish request to fail, after a 202 response has been received.
+Using this parameter allows the caller to wait for indexing to occur and avoid this possibility.
+It is most useful in situations where edits are made immediately before publication.

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of ``export`` below.

 .. code-block:: bash